 - Workers who must remove their face covering to comply with local, state, or federal rules.

 - People who must take off their face covering to address a basic biological need, like eating or drinking.

 - People who are actively engaged in outdoor exercise and maintaining at least 6 feet social distancing from others not in their household.

-Do I need a doctor’s note to enter a business without a face covering if I have a medical condition that prevents me from wearing a face covering?
+Do I need a doctor’s note to enter a business without a face covering if I have a medical condition or a disability that prevents me from wearing a face covering?